 Yet, Esther didn’t let her fear and misgivings control her.
 She took proactive steps.

-- First she took captive her thoughts (2 Corinthians 10:5), not letting the emotions of the moment rule.
+- First she took captive her thoughts (2 Corinthians 10:5), taking control of her emotions and not letting them rule.

 - Second, she sought counsel of one wiser, her uncle Mordecai.
 His words gave her confidence and a different perspective.